google/filament/android/samples/README.md

 ## Android Studio

-Due to issues with composite builds in Android Studio 3.1, it is highly recommended to use Android Studio 3.2 or higher to open this project.
+You must use Android Studio 3.3 or higher to open these projects.

 ## Compiling